AT-Publishing/website/_glossary/electrum.md

 ### Electrum Advanced Features

 * **Coin Control:** Deciding which incoming transaction you want to spend.
 This is useful for [dust attacks](/glossary/dust-attack/)
-* **Sign & Verify**: Electrum lets you [sign a message with your private keys](/howto/sign-verify-message/).
+* **Bitcoin Signatures**: Electrum lets you [sign a message with your private keys](/howto/sign-verify-message/).
 A valid signature is a proof of ownership of that private key.
 This verification is typically needed when you lose access to an exchange account where you were not verified.
 * **Sweeping**: Private key [sweeping](/security/sweep-private-keys/), which is useful for redeeming forks and airdrops.
 * **Watch-Only**: Creating watch-only wallets.
 This is a way to keep track of your transactions that is safer than having a full crypto wallet up and running.